It’s estimated that for every £1 spent on research and development (R&D), between £1.53 and £2.35 is returned to the wider British economy.

 Research and Development Allowances (RDAs) explained

 Research and development allowances (“RDAs”) allow you to claim a 100% first year allowance on R&D capital expenditure.
-This is significantly more generous that most other types of capital allowance.
+This is significantly more generous than most other types of capital allowance.

 If you are carrying out qualifying R&D activities, it is likely that you have incurred some capital expenditure which would qualify for RDAs.